-I had to drive through few more tunnels before reaching to the top.
+I had to drive through a few more tunnels before reaching the top.
 Besides, the road can get slippery and dangerous as there weren’t any rails or whatnot, so keep that in mind if you happen to come here in the future.

-This is where you will find some mountain huts offering basic food and accommodation for tourist as this is the place where you get to see the view of the swirly roads of the Transfagarasan!
+This is where you will find some mountain huts offering basic food and accommodation for tourists as this is the place where you get to see the view of the swirly roads of the Transfagarasan!
 For me, it wasn’t easy for me because I had to wait for the thick fog to move away from the view because I couldn’t see anything.
 The wait was so worth it and you’d see why with the pictures.

 Keep in mind that you would probably feel different and lightheaded while you’re up there because of the high altitude, so don’t fret if you feel something off.
 Drink a lot of water to keep yourself hydrated.

 Besides all that, this is one spot that you must have your photo op.
 There’s no better place to capture the scenery of the road from the top.
-Truth to be told, one of most beautiful sight I’ve ever seen in my whole life.
+Truth to be told, one of the most beautiful sight I’ve ever seen in my whole life.
 The combination of the road, the mountains and the landscape made it beyond my expectations regardless of gloomy and foggy weather.

 On the Way Down…

 I have to admit that it was kind of a bittersweet feeling to leave the top to go through the road, but—hey!—why wouldn’t I go down?
 I mean, going up is optional, but going down is mandatory, right?

 Not only that, why would I miss out driving down on that road?
 You got that right, there’s no way I’m going to miss out on that.